Contextual Bandits with Stage-wise Constraints: High Probability Constraint Satisfaction

-\begin{proof} See Appendix~\ref{appendix::High_probability_Lower_Bound}. \end{proof} Theorem~\ref{theorem::lower_bound} shows that if $\frac{1-r_0}{\tau - c_0} = \Omega(\sqrt{T})$, learning while satisfying linear constraints is impossible in a mini-max sense.
-For example, if $\frac{1-r_0}{\tau - c_0 }= \sqrt{d}\;T^{3/8}$, Theorem~\ref{theorem::lower_bound} implies that a constrained learner must incur $\Omega(d \; T^{3/4})$ regret, while unconstrained learning can achieve a regret rate of order $d\sqrt{T}$.
+\begin{proof} See Appendix~\ref{appendix::High_probability_Lower_Bound}. \end{proof} Theorem~\ref{theorem::lower_bound} shows that if $\frac{1}{\tau - c_0} = \Omega(\sqrt{T})$ and $r_0 \leq 1/2$, learning while satisfying linear constraints is impossible in a min-max sense since in this case our lower bound indicates the regret must grow at least linearly.
+As an additional example, if $\frac{1}{\tau - c_0 }= \sqrt{d}\;T^{3/8}$ and $r_0 \leq 1/2$, Theorem~\ref{theorem::lower_bound} implies that a constrained learner must incur $\Omega(d \; T^{3/4})$ regret, while unconstrained learning can achieve a regret rate of order $d\sqrt{T}$.
 This shows the existence of a fundamental statistical separation between constrained and unconstrained learning as a function of the ratio between the safety gap $\tau - c_0$ and the reward suboptimality $1-r_0$.
+The question of whether the quadratic dependence on $\tau-c_0$ is optimal in this lower-bound remains open.